Tonks89/RoboND-Rover-Project/writeup.md

 * Improve the obstacle avoidance: With the conditions that were added to the decision tree the robot generally avoids obstacles, however, I did witnessed in 1/10 simulations that he passed too close to small obstacles.
 Furthermore, the conditions are not robust enough to guarantee that small obstacles will always be avoided.
 To improve this, I would like to implement a method that checks the shape of the navigable areas to the left and right of the robot's frame to ensure that they are wide enough and obstacle free.
 This would be a more robust way to decide where to navigate as opposed to checking the number of pixels to the left and right of the robot's frame.

-* Improve the choice of steering direction while moving forward: Currently the rover's steering direction is computed as the mean angle of the navigable pixels.
-However, this creates a bit of oscillation (left to right) while moving forward because the roads are not perfectly straight.
-I would like to improve this and make the rover less sensitive to road curves, thus, decreasing this oscillation while moving forward.

-* Finally, I noticed sometime rock are correctly detected, but not counted.
+* Finally, I noticed rocks are correctly detected, but are sometimes not counted.
 I also realized that the code on the master branch was updated to improve rock counting.
 I will work on updating/merging my code with the latest version to fix this.